netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

  and the other entry named "power-user" is mutable.
 The client is able to copy the entire "user-groups" container in \<running\>, add new user-group entries, modify the values of descendant nodes of "power-users" list entry, but the values of descendant nodes of "administrator" list entry cannot be overridden with different values expect for the "description" and "ex-username-2" user list entry nodes, which is explicitly reset to be mutable.
-The client may also subsequently delete any copied "user-group" entries or the entire "user-groups" container, but this will not prevent the configuration as shown in {{example}} being present in \<intended\> (if implemented).
+ The client may also subsequently delete any copied "user-group" entries or the entire "user-groups" container, which will not prevent the deleted data being present in \<intended\> (if implemented) assuming it is still contained in \<system\>.

  The "user" list inside the "administrator" user-group list entry as a whole inherits immutability from the list entry, which is immutable.
 Thus the client cannot add new user entries inside "administrator" user-group.